Adult support and protection

 9 Balmoral Road

 Social Services (Cumnock)

 Emergency Social Work Service

-Note: The Emergency Out Of Hours Social Work & Homelessness Services are available after 5pm until 9am, Monday to Friday and throughout the weekend, including public holidays.
+Note: The Emergency Out Of Hours Social Work Service is available after 5pm until 9am, Monday to Friday and throughout the weekend, including public holidays.
 You will be put through to the Ayrshire Social Work out of Hours Response Service.
 A qualified Social Worker will assess the circumstances referred.